tyler-keller/sadge-pub/README.md

 python3 sadge_scraper.py
 ```

-8. Sit back, relax, and eat some popcorn while YT servers *lose* themselves over this **super-optimized** and not totally *bad* script (that will probably have to run for at least 7 hours...)
+8. Sit back, relax, (length of time to completion subject to watchtimes)